bevacqua/swivel/readme.markdown

 # Inspiration

-Understanding the raw API for message passing between `ServiceWorker` and pages can be kind of confusing.
+[Understanding the raw API][3] for message passing between `ServiceWorker` and pages can be kind of confusing.
 There's `MessageChannel`, ports, `postMessage` deeply buried in `navigator.serviceWorker.controller.postMessage`, `addEventListener`, multiple `ServiceWorkerRegistration` instances, and even promises are involved.

 `ServiceWorker` is too awesome to let this problem hinder its adoption, so I made `swivel` in hopes people will find it easier to share messages across pages and their `ServiceWorker`.
 For an introduction of `ServiceWorker` you should look at [this article][1].